 Skip to content

-Is $0 Deductible Health Insurance Good or Bad?
+$0 Deductible Health Insurance Plans: Good or Bad?

 • by

-Deciding if zero deductible health insurance is good or bad depends on your financial situation, your health and even where you live.
+Deciding if 0 deductible health insurance is good or bad depends on your financial situation, your health, and even where you live.

 While it may seem like a good idea, lower deductibles usually come with higher monthly premiums whether you use the plan or not.

-Knowing how health deductibles work is important when making decisions regarding your health insurance especially if you’re self-employed, freelancer or independent contractor.
+Knowing how health deductibles work is important when making decisions regarding your health insurance.

-To understand deductibles, metal levels and to check for potential savings like tax credits, we put together this guide to help explain the different aspects of individual ACA Health Insurance.
+To understand deductibles, metal levels and tax credits, we put together this guide to help explain the different aspects of ACA Marketplace Health Insurance.

-A health insurance deductible is the amount of money that you must pay out-of pocket before your health insurance company will start covering your medical costs.
+The deductible is the amount you pay before your health insurance company will start covering your bills and vary.
+They can easily range from $0 to over $9,000!

 In general, a low deductible plan means higher monthly payments and a high deductible plan has lower premiums.

-Purchasing $0 deductible health insurance can be beneficial if you are looking to limit your out-of-pocket expenses when you need to use the coverage, but you’ll have to budget for the higher monthly premiums.
+Purchasing $0 deductible health insurance can be beneficial if you’re looking to limit your out-of-pocket expenses when you use the plan, but will cost you more every month.

-The IRS sets the limits for High Deductible Health Plans and it usually goes up a little each year.
+The IRS sets the limits for High Deductible Health Plans and it usually changes each year.

 A downside to HDHP’s is sometimes the policyholder will skip doctor visits & treatments altogether to avoid the lump sum expense.